 “In January 1896 I got a paralysis, illness which I am still suffering.
 In August of the same year the first insurrection broke out, and in the following October Spanish authorities put me into Saint John hospital [San Juan de Dios] in kind of a prisoner, mistakenly believing I had some participation in the insurrection.
 In June of 1897 I was released and after a few days my father died at my native town.

-The second autobiography was written 112 years ago on Nov.
-19, 1900, for a Brooklyn woman named Luisita Blanchard.
-It reads:
+The third autobiography was written on Nov.
+19, 1900, for a Brooklyn woman named Luisita Blanchard and reads:

 “To correspond your familiarity I tell you that about thirty-five years ago I was born in a town of Batangas province at the South of Manila between Kabite and Laguna provinces and between the lake of Bay and the lake of Bombon or Taal.
 By my father and mother I am of pure native origin.
 Although my parents were poor I got some instructions and became a lawyer, thanks to persistive efforts.
 Since January 1896, I cannot stand because of a weakness in my waist and legs.
 I do not suffer any other ache and I look as if I were not sick.
 The physicians say that I will never recover my health; but I do not despair because I am still able to do something good for my country.
 Fortunately I have neither wife nor children, for this reason is more tolerable the sadness of my life, for I do not suffer in my loves except in that of my country.
 My father and mother are dead.”

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.